dmytroshytyi-6WIND/DOSIOS/README.md

 Configuration should be performed in the BIOS (HDD priorities)

-dosiOS will be installed on the /dev/sdb by default.
+DOSIOS will be installed on the /dev/sdb by default.

-You may install dosiOS on the hard drive with the next command:
+You may install DOSIiOS on the hard drive with the next command:

 ```
 tmpuser@node:$ install image